baseboxorg/jeffskinnerbox.github.io/content/ideas/getting-started-with-the-wrtnode.md

 You can connect to the Internet start configure our WRTnode board.

 ## Helpful Tools
-As I begain to play with the WRTNode, I ran into several problems, most of my own making.
+As I begain to play with the WRTnode, I ran into several problems, most of my own making.
-To monitor what is going on with the WRTNode, I found the following tools useful
+To monitor what is going on with the WRTnode, I found the following tools useful

 * Tools for Monitoring WiFi
     * [`wavemon`][02] is a ncurses-based monitoring application for wireless network devices.